SeniorCub/WebTasks-Organizer/README.md

 # WebTasks-Organizer

-WebTasks-Organizer is a versatile web development project aimed at helping you streamline your daily tasks and time management.
-This repository serves as a central hub for a web application that combines the functionalities of a To-Do List, Time Tracker, and Calculator, designed to enhance your productivity.
+WebTasks-Organizer is a web development project designed to help you manage your tasks, track your time, and perform quick calculations all in one place.
+This repository contains the codebase and resources for the project, which combines the functionality of a To-Do List, Time Tracker, and Calculator.

+## Features

+- Create and manage your to-do lists and tasks with ease.
+- Track the time spent on each task for better time management.
+- Access a built-in calculator for quick calculations during your work.
+- Customize your task lists, prioritize, and categorize them for efficient organization.
+- A responsive and user-friendly web interface for seamless usage on various devices.
+- Comprehensive documentation and support for further development and customization.

+## Getting Started